 TOSHIBA Setup Utility is a BIOS setup utility that provides you a menubased user interface so that you can easily view and change BIOS settings.

-To enter the TOSHIBA Setup Utility, do the following:
+To enter the BIOS setup utility, do the following:

-- 1. Save your work. - 2.
-In the Settings charm, click Power and then select Restart. - 3.
-Hold down the F2 key and then release this key one second after the computer is power on. - 4.
-Follow the on-screen instructions to proceed.
+- Save your work. - 2.
+Click Start -> Power and then select Restart.

+3. Hold down the F2 key and then release this key one second after the computer is power on.